 Norfolk and Waveney CCG will fund treatment for Carpal Tunnel Syndrome (CTS) provided the following guidelines have been used in the referral and decision to treat:

 This condition is a clinical diagnosis defined by symptoms in the distribution of the median nerve (palmar surface of the thumb and radial 3 digits).
 These include positive symptoms of pain and paraesthesia or negative symptoms of sensory loss and thenar muscle weakness.
 Management and the decision to refer is based on the severity of symptoms and the likely benefits of appropriate intervention.
 It is a heterogenous group of patients, but they can be loosely considered in the following categories:

 a) Patients with mild intermittent positive symptoms:

 A trial of conservative management should be considered.
 Splints, nerve glide exercises, lifestyle/ workplace modification and/or if available, a steroid injection.
-Persistent or worsening symptoms over three months would warrant onward referral with neurophysiological assessment of severity prior to onward referral.
+Persistent or worsening symptoms over three months would warrant onward referral.

 b) Patients with moderate intermittent positive symptoms and/or early signs of negative symptoms.